Square Foot City Building Instructions

 When gluing these down, you may need to adjust the tiles by spacing them out slightly when gluing them down.
 I found that the rock tiles had a slight bit more room between them than what the street tiles had.

-Just click on the pdf on the right and print this out on your printer.
+Open the PDF link on the right and print this out on your printer.
 This guide has assigned each decorative top block from mold #371 a number so you can easily see which block is needed in the instructions below.

-What you see to the right are the interior buildings of the city that we will build next.
+What you see in the photo are the interior buildings of the city that we will build next.
 Click on the photo for a larger view.
 Each of these building groups is also identified by a number which will relate to the instructions shown below

 Both towers here are straight towers (not corner towers).